 Potentially hazardous food must be cooled from 140 to 70 F degrees within two hours of cooking, and from 70 to 41 F degrees or below within four hours.
-Foods prepared from ingredients at ambient temperature, such as reconstituted foods and canned tuna, must be cooled to 41 F degrees within two hours of cooking.
+Foods prepared from ingredients at ambient temperature, such as reconstituted foods and canned tuna, must be cooled to 41 F degrees within two hours of cooking/preparation.

-The food service department can meet time-and-temperature requirements for cooling by using any or all of the following techniques, which expedite cooling:
+The food service department can meet timeand-temperature requirements for cooling by using any or all of the following techniques, which expedite cooling:

-- Placing the food in shallow pans.
+- a. placing the food in shallow pans;

-- Separating food into smaller or thinner portions.
+- b. separating food into smaller or thinner portions;

-- Using rapid cooling equipment.
+- c. using rapid cooling equipment;

-- Stirring the food in a container placed in an ice water bath.

-- Using containers that facilitate heat transfer.

-- Adding ice as an ingredient.

-- Using a commercial blast-chiller.
+- d. stirring the food in a container placed in an ice water bath; - e. using containers that facilitate heat transfer; - f. adding ice as an ingredient; and/or - g. using a commercial blast-chiller.